MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │  3 │
     =#

-Previously we've only seen *elementwise* queries, which emits an output for each of its input elements.
+Previously we've only seen *elementwise* queries, which emit an output for each of its input elements.
 The `Count` query is an *aggregate*, which means it emits an output for its entire input.

-Note that in this query, `Count` consumes all employees across all departments.
-This doesn't change even if we add parentheses:
+In this example, since `It.department >> It.employee` is the input for `Count`, the total spans all employees across all departments.
+Adding parenthesis to get counts by department doesn't work since composition (`>>`) is an associative operator.

     chicago[It.department >> (It.employee >> Count)]
     #=>